BaptisteMarienval/SARAH-Plugin-GoogleTraffic/README.md

 ## Description

-This plugin is a connector for [Zibase](http://www.zodianet.com/) device.
+This plugin is a scrapper for google maps traffic service.

 ## Quick Start